core-wg/yang-cbor/draft-ietf-core-sid-latest.md

           type sid;
           mandatory true;
           description
-            "SID assigned to the YANG item for this mapping entry.";
+            "YANG SID assigned to the YANG item for this mapping entry.";
         }
       }
     }